MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign.md

 **Add:** Required if the *Campaign Type* field is set to *DynamicSearchAds*.
 You cannot include this column for other campaign types.
 **Update:** Read-only.
 You cannot update the language.
 **Delete:** Read-only

+## <a name="experimentid"></a>Experiment Id
+The system generated identifier of the [Experiment](experiment.md).

+This field is only set for experiment campaigns i.e., campaigns that have been created for A/B testing based on another Search campaign.
+Base campaigns will not contain an experiment ID.
+Likewise, after an experiment has been [Graduated](experiment.md#status) to an independent campaign, this field will be empty, even though the campaign was previously an experiment campaign.

+With experiment campaigns you cannot update the [Budget](campaign.md#budget), [Budget Type](campaign.md#budgettype), or [Time Zone](campaign.md#timezone).
+The budget and time zone of an experiment campaign are always inherited from the base campaign settings.
+If you want to change an experiment's budget, you will need to change the base campaign's budget.
+The change in value will then be split based on your experiment [TrafficSplitPercent](#trafficsplitpercent) setting.

+**Add:** Read-only
+**Update:** Read-only
+**Delete:** Read-only

 ## <a name="id"></a>Id